johanberntsson/PunyInform/README.md

 ## Status

-We're close to releasing version 1.0.
+We have released version 1.0.

 If you are interested in our progress, please star or follow the project here on Github.